 What we are doing: Volunteers of all ages and skill levels are invited to this fun, hands-on restoration event.
 By pitching in, you will help improve the ecosystem functions and wildlife habitats that surround Lake Tahoe.
 Healthy streams, meadows and wetlands act as natural pollution filters to Keep Tahoe Blue.
 Volunteers do not need previous experience to participate in the projects.
-Help us heal the land to Keep Tahoe Blue.
+Join us as we return to this location and finish the important work we started last year!

 Projects will include: